tubearchivist/tubearchivist/README.md

 This should be considered as a **minimal viable product**, there is an exstensive list of future functions and improvements planned.

 ### Functionality
-- [ ] Scan your filesystem to index already downloaded videos
 - [ ] Access controll
 - [ ] User roles
 - [ ] Delete videos and channel